Table Of Contents

 On-Demand Instances allow you to scale up or down your compute resources according to your application’s needs.

-You may also pay by the hour or per second, so you are not bound by a usage threshold.
-Just keep in mind that EC2 instances are always running, so until you end them, AWS will continue to charge you per hour or by the second.
+You may also pay by the hour or per second, so a usage threshold does not bind you.
+Just remember that EC2 instances are always running, so until you end them, AWS will continue to charge you per hour or by the second.

 This pricing option might be suitable if you have apps that use unpredictable amounts of resources at different times.

-Spot Instances let you access Amazon EC2 surplus capacity for up to a tenth of the On-Demand instance cost.
+Spot Instances lets you access Amazon EC2 surplus capacity for up to a tenth of the On-Demand instance cost.

-Prices depend on how many unused instances AWS has and how much demand there is for them.
+Prices depend on the number of unused instances AWS has and the demand for them.
 They are also usually available during off-peak hours, so you’d need to run your instances at these times to take advantage.

-If AWS chooses, it can take back the instances with only a two-minute notice.
+AWS can take back the instances with only a two-minute notice if it chooses.
 The good news is you can pause and resume your work later.
-Better yet, you can choose to use spot instances only with fault-tolerant workloads.
-Or, you can use a spot instance optimization tool like Xosphere, to automatically move your workloads between spot and on-demand instances whenever they are available at a reasonable price and vice versa.
+Better yet, you can use spot instances only with fault-tolerant workloads.
+Or, you can use a spot instance optimization tool, like Xosphere, to automatically move your workloads between spot and on-demand instances whenever they are available at a reasonable price and vice versa.

 With an Amazon Savings Plan, you can commit to a specific monthly spending amount rather than to using a particular instance family or type — in exchange for committed use discounts of up to 72% off the On-Demand rate.

-Also, you can use your Savings Plan instances with other AWS compute services, including AWS Lambda functions and AWS Fargate.
+You can also use your Savings Plan instances with other AWS compute services, including AWS Lambda functions and AWS Fargate.

 In this case, you have exclusive use of the physical EC2 server.
-You can purchase the plan On-Demand.
-Or, you can buy it in the form of an AWS Reservation for up to 70% off the price of the On-Demand plan.
-If you are concerned about maintaining compliance, this could be your best plan.
+You can purchase the plan On-Demand or buy it asf an AWS Reservation for up to 70% off the price of the On-Demand plan.
+This could be your best plan if you are concerned about maintaining compliance.

 Unlike On-Demand billing, Per-Second billing doesn’t charge you for the seconds or minutes your instances are idle.